 Day and Date

-International Day of Cooperatives 2021 (Coops Day) is on Saturday, 3 July 2021.
-At the global level, we annually observe the 3rd of July as International Day of Cooperatives (Coops Day).
+International Day of Cooperatives 2022 (Coops Day) is on Saturday, 2nd July 2022.
+At the global level, we annually observe the first Saturday of July as International Day of Cooperatives (Coops Day).
 The United Nations have decided that every year first Saturday of July will be designated as Global Coops Day.